elisa-tech/wg-automotive/Cluster_Display_Use_Case_v2/stpa/purpose.md

 * L-2: Loss of or damage to vehicle
 * L-3: Loss of or damage to objects outside the vehicle

+## Notes

+* L-2 and L-3 are included for context, but are not strictly safety-relevant

 ## System Level Hazards

 ### Definitions